Biosphere Terrestrial Atlas

 The Biosphere Region has an extensive history of anthropogenic effects on the environment, including resource extraction, recreation, cultural uses, conservation, and restoration efforts.
 Although many of these activities are documented well, the data and information is spread out over various databases, formats, and names.
 This creates a barrier to those looking to find information specific to this region and delays decision making as the information required to make land management decisions needs to be compiled.

 The Marine Reference Guide (MRG), created by the Marine Stewardship Initiative, served as inspiration for this project.
 The MRG is a “centralized interactive map that pulls together information about the Sound’s ocean to support informed decision-making, collaborative management, marine spatial planning, and community education”.
-The creation of the MRG further highlighted the importance of visualization tools and the need to develop something similar for the terrestrial environment of Átl'ḵa7tsem/Howe Sound.
+The creation of the MRG further highlighted the importance of visualization tools and the need to develop something complementary for the terrestrial environment of Átl'ḵa7tsem/Howe Sound.

 Project Objectives